mlgbaran/upmulp/README.md

 # upmulp

-Inspired from not being able to use multer or busboy in a recent project.
-A custom multipart form data parser for Node.js.
+Inspired by the need to handle multipart form data in Node.js applications when multer or busboy were not suitable.
 This package helps you parse multipart form data in Node.js applications, allowing you to handle file uploads and form fields with ease.

 ## Features